 In the event of a reduction in the workforce, unless otherwise covered under a Collective Bargaining Agreement, the City Manager or designated representative will authorize the layoff of employees within job categories based on factors such as past performance, qualifications, seniority, and where applicable, veterans status.
-Written notice will be provided to the affected employees, and their collective bargaining agent, if applicable, at least sixty (60) days prior to a reduction in force when twenty-five (25) or more employees are affected.
+Written notice will be provided to the affected employees, and their collective bargaining agent, if applicable, at least sixty (60) days prior to a reduction in force when twenty-five (25) or more employees are affected, or fourteen (14) days when less than twenty-five (25) employees are affected.
 Employees covered by a Collective Bargaining Agreement should reference the appropriate section of their agreement dealing with layoffs.
 Affected employees may continue health or indemnity insurance coverage under the City's COBRA plan for up to 18 months through self-payment of premiums.
 Accrued vacation, sick and compensatory leave balances are cashed out in accordance with applicable laws and policies on the effective layoff date.